zephos-io/funnelbase/README.md

 Once these sequences are completed, the API response data is sent back to the client through gRPC.

+# Features

+* Customisable rate limiting for each API
+* Caching of responses to avoid request duplication
+* Cancellation of requests if it exceeds the requests deadline
+* Ability to retry if the request fails
+* Monitor requests for backoff requests from APIs and respond accordingly
+* Exposes metrics for Prometheus about rate limiter and caching statistics

 # Usage

 Funnelbase provides a list of config settings which cant either be passed through uppercased environment variables or through lowercased arguments to go (as shown below).
 The config variables are:

-- `PORT` - Port the Funnelbase gRPC server should run on
+* `PORT` - Port the Funnelbase gRPC server should run on
-- `APP_ENV` - Environment of the app (development, test, production).
+* `APP_ENV` - Environment of the app (development, test, production).
 This determines the logging format
-- `REDIS_ADDR` - Address of the Redis server (localhost:6379 for development)
+* `REDIS_ADDR` - Address of the Redis server (localhost:6379 for development)
-- `REDIS_PASSWORD` - Password for the Redis server
+* `REDIS_PASSWORD` - Password for the Redis server
-- `REDIS_DB`: Integer of the Redis database (defaults to 0)
+* `REDIS_DB`: Integer of the Redis database (defaults to 0)

 If project is loaded up through any JetBrains IDE's, there will be Run Configurations available for useful commands.